How to Store LiPo Batteries?

 Part 5.
 FAQs

-Storing LiPo batteries in a fireproof LiPo safety bag or a metal container with a fireproof lid is recommended to mitigate potential hazards.
+Store LiPo batteries in a fireproof LiPo safety bag or metal container with a fireproof lid, and maintain them at around 50-60% charge to prevent degradation.

 • How long do LiPo batteries last in storage mode?